 - Strong legs to withstand the stresses of flying

-- Lightweight beaks that won’t weight parrots down
+- Lightweight beaks that won’t weigh them down

-- Supple muscles that support the parrot’s body weight in the air
+- Supple muscles that support body weight in the air

 - Four-chambered heart to pump oxygenated blood to the heart and muscles

 - Air sacs to store inhaled air, keeping the lungs supplied with oxygen

 - Light and compact digestive system, allowing parrots to remain in the air